How to Get Free Cable TV Legally

 Indoor HDTV Antenna

 The best selling indoor HDTV on Amazon is the U Must Have Amplified HD Antenna.
-The Antenna has an 80-mile range and retails for under $30.
+The Antenna has an 80-mile range which should be plenty for your needs.
 You also get built-in 4K capability with this antenna.

 Installation is simple, and you can place it on a nearby window or near your TV.
 After installation, you can watch free basic cable TV for free, plus all local channels.